rimutaka/posts/estimating-azure-sql-server-size-for-on-prem-migration/readme.md

 * $10,284 per year

-#### Server size based on a pessimistic assessment
+#### Equivalent server size based on a pessimistic assessment
-Azure recommendations are too optimistic and would result in throttling.
-The next tier up should fully cover the peak load.
+Azure recommendations may be too optimistic and would result in throttling.
+Choosing the next tier up (S6) should fully cover the peak load.

 * S6 / 400 DTU
 * 99.89% of the sample